Optimistic limits of the colored Jones polynomials: Introduction

 where cs($L$) is the Chern-Simons invariant of $S^3-L$ defined in \cite{Meyerhoff86}.

 The calculation of the actual limit of the Kashaev invariant is very hard, and only several cases are known.
-On the other hand, while proposing the conjecture, Kashaev used some formal approximation to predict the actual limit.
+On the other hand, while proposing the conjecture, Kashaev used a formal approximation to predict the actual limit.
 His formal approximation was formulated as {\it optimistic limit} by H. Murakami in \cite{Murakami00b}.
-This method can be summarized by the following way.
-At first, we fix an expression of $\langle L\rangle_N$ and then apply the following {\it formal substitution}
+This method can be summarized in the following way.
+First, we fix an expression of $\langle L\rangle_N$, then apply the following {\it formal substitution}

 to the expression, where $q=\exp(2\pi i/N)$, $\li(z)=-\int_0^z\frac{\log(1-t)}{t}dt$ for $z\in\mathbb{C}$, $[k]$ is the residue of an integer $k$ modulo $N$, $(q)_k=\prod_{n=1}^{[k]}(1-q^n)$ and $(q)_0=1$.
-Then, by substituting each $q^k$ with a complex variable $z$, we obtain a potential function $\exp\left\{\frac{N}{2\pi i}F(\ldots,z,\ldots)\right\}$.
+Then by substituting each $q^k$ with a complex variable $z$, we obtain a potential function $\exp\left\{\frac{N}{2\pi i}F(\ldots,z,\ldots)\right\}$.
 Finally, let

 and evaluate $F_0$ for an {\it appropriate solution} of the equations $\left\{\exp\left(z\frac{\partial F}{\partial z}\right)=1\right\}$.
-Then, the resulting complex number is called {\it the optimistic limit}.
+Then the resulting complex number is called {\it the optimistic limit}.

 For example, the optimistic limit of the Kashaev invariant of the $5_2$ knot was calculated in \cite{Kashaev97} and \cite{Ohnuki05} as follows.
 By the formal substitution,

 By substituting $z=q^l$ and $u=q^k$, we obtain